 Transmission of any material in violation of any federal or state law is prohibited.
-Any attempt to break the law through the use of a District computer/network/Internet account may result in prosecution against the offender by the proper authorities.
+Any attempt to break the law using a District computer/network/Internet account may result in prosecution against the offender by the proper authorities.
 If such an event should occur, the District will fully comply with the authorities to provide any information necessary for legal action.